asayush11/Portfolio-Design/README.md

 # Portfolio-Design
-Designed a profit maximizing portfolio with minimum risk using LSTM and Knapsack
+Designed a profit maximizing portfolio with minimum risk using LSTM and Knapsack algo